Living Toward Death and The Prayer of Jabez

 Living Toward Death

 A famous philosopher once bleakly described human existence as “living toward death.”
 That may be true of pre-believers, but for the Jesus-believer this life is living toward Jesus’ coming Kingdom and eternity, where death is only the Kingdom’s gateway.
 The authentic Jesus-believer aims past this life, past death, to true eternal LIFE.
 So…live or die in 2011, it’s a “done deal” and God is now and forever fully present with you and in you as Jesus in his unbodied form of the Holy Spirit.
 Live or die during your journey in 2011, you win!

 “I know what I’m doing.
-I have 2011 all planned out–plans to take care of you, not abandon you, plans to give you the future you hope for.
+I have 2011 all thought out–thoughts to take care of you, not abandon you, thoughts to give you the future you hope for.
 When you call on me, when you come and pray to me, I’ll listen.
 When you come looking for me, you’ll find me.
 Yes, when you get serious about finding me and want it more than anything else, I’ll make sure you won’t be disappointed.
 I’ll turn things around for you in 2011.” –God, Jeremiah 29: 11- 14, paraphrased

 To think about this month: